 - A Hubbard one-manual, Flemish-style harpsichord

 - A Sabathil two-manual pedal harpsichord

-In addition, King’s organ students have lessons weekly at West End Christian Reformed Church, which boasts a beautiful 36-stop, two manual mechanical Letourneau organ, and is an excellent alternative resource for recitals.
+King’s organ students have weekly lessons at West End Christian Reformed Church, which boasts a beautiful 36-stop, two manual mechanical Letourneau organ, and is an excellent alternative resource for recitals.